fullfud/LightSelector/README.md

 # LightSelector

-/lightmode toggle	Enter/exit light selection mode /lightmode save	Save selected lights (exits toggle mode) /lightmode on	Turn ON all saved lights
+/lightmode toggle
+/lightmode save
+/lightmode on
-/lightmode off	Turn OFF all saved lights
+/lightmode off

 How to build